 A microphone is a type of transducer, which is a device that converts energy from one form to another.

-Microphones also convert energy in the form of sound waves into electrical energy, aka the audio signal that results.
+Microphones also convert energy in the form of sound waves into electrical energy, aka the resulting audio signal.

 Mic Level and Line level